ThomasKSH/nomad/website/source/docs/drivers/exec.html.md

 The `exec` driver supports the following configuration in the job spec:

-* `command` - The command to execute.
+* `command` - (Required) The command to execute.
 Must be provided.
-* `artifact_source` – Source location of an executable artifact.
-Must be accessible from the Nomad client
+* `artifact_source` – (Optional) Source location of an executable artifact.
+Must be accessible from the Nomad client.
+If you specify an `artifact_source` to be executed, you must reference it in the `command` as show in the examples below
 * `args` - The argument list to the command, space seperated.
 Optional.

 ## Client Requirements